-Fees Required and is non-refundable after first seven (7) days of enrollment.
+Fees Required and is non-refundable after first seven (7) days from the start of the program.
 Covers costs for copies, handouts, clinical logbooks, lab fees, scantrons.
 A late payment fee of \$25 per day up to \$125 per day is assessed to students who do not complete payment.